-Green Building (Maximum 3 Points)
+Green Building (Maximum 5 Points)

 Preference points will be awarded projects that go beyond the minimum threshold Green Building Act requirements and commit to achieving specific certifications defined below.
 Any project claiming this preference must demonstrate the capacity and experience to achieve certification.
 Also, the architectural plans and project budgets (development and operating) submitted in the application must reflect the commitment to certification.
-Maximum points will be awarded to applicants that design and construct their project to achieve either Living Building Challenge, Net-Zero Certified or Passive House standards.
+Maximum points will be awarded to applicants that design and construct their project to achieve International Living Future Institute's Zero Energy Building certification or Passive House (PHI or PHIUS standards).

-A lesser number of points will be awarded to projects that demonstrate that they will meet: (1) 2015 Enterprise Green Communities Criteria (GCC) 5.2b Advanced Certification: Nearing Net Zero and plan to certify with DOE Zero Energy Ready Home, or are pursuing LEED certification at the Platinum level; or (2) preservation/existing buildings that achieve a HERS index score of 40 or lower than required by Energy Star v.
-3.0.
+A lesser number of points will be awarded to projects that demonstrate that they will meet: (1) DOE Zero Energy Ready Home; (2) LEED certification at the Platinum level; or (3) achieve a HERS index score of 70 or lower, or Energy Star version 3.0 certification.
+Option 3 is for preservation projects only.

-Extended Use Restriction (Maximum 2 Points)
+Affordability Period Restriction (Maximum 5 Points)

-Applications documenting that the owner will maintain the low-income units in compliance for a designated period beyond the standard 30-year extended use period will be awarded prioritization scoring points.
+Applications documenting that the owner will maintain the low-income units in compliance for a designated period beyond the standard 15-year extended use period after the initial 15-year Compliance Period will be awarded prioritization scoring points.
 Maximum points will be awarded to projects that commit to affordability in perpetuity.